rrthomas/moh/README.md

 # Building

-You will need `asciidoc`, `dblatex` and a LaTeX system such as TeXLive.
+You will need `asciidoc`, `dblatex` and a LaTeX system such as TeXLive, and if you’re using asciidoc 8.6.9 or earlier, copy the file `asciidoc-dblatex.xsl` over its copy, typically in `/etc/asciidoc/dblatex`.

 To build a PDF, use the following command: